sjmikler/karaoker/README.md

 python main.py
 ```

-to download all songs from the **song list** or
+to download all songs from the song list or

 ```
-python main.py "ARTIST;TITLE"
+python main.py "ARTIST1;TITLE1" "ARTIST2;TITLE2;NUMBER;LANGUAGE" ...
 ```
-to download a single song.
+to download a songs without using song list.

 ### Explanation: song list